Ndomi-Nqeketo/platform_engineer_project/README.md

 The script creates `vault-init.json` locally on first initialization.
 It contains the unseal key and root token; protect it and remove it from the working directory after securely storing the recovery information.

+If Vault is recreated, do not wait for the readiness condition before running
+bootstrap: an uninitialized Vault is Running but not Ready.
+The bootstrap script waits for pod phase `Running`, initializes/unseals Vault, enables KV v2, and configures Kubernetes auth.

 ## Certificate Storage